Cheap flights to Melbourne

 Check our tips and guides for strategies on cutting costs across every part of your trip, from finding accommodation deals to avoiding tourist-trap pricing at popular attractions.

 Start with Google Flights — enter "MEL" and use the calendar view to find the cheapest travel dates.
 Then cross-check on Skyscanner and the Kiwi.com widget on this page.
-Each platform sources different fares, and the cheapest one changes depending on the route, date, and airline.
+No single booking platform consistently wins — which one is cheapest shifts by route, date and airline, so it's worth a quick cross-check rather than trusting one source.

 If your dates are flexible, try searching a 3-day window around your preferred departure — fares to Melbourne can vary by 20–30% between adjacent days.
-Set price alerts on 2–3 platforms and give it a week before committing, unless you spot an unusually low fare worth locking in immediately.
+Setting alerts on a couple of platforms and watching for about a week before booking usually beats buying on the first search — unless the first price you see is already unusually low.

 Rankings reflect general performance, but your experience depends on the specific route, dates, and what you prioritize.
 An option that scores highest overall might not be the best fit for a short domestic flight or a budget-focused booking.
 Use these rankings as a shortlist, then compare prices and features for your exact itinerary.